massoncheg/forgejo-docs/user/actions.md

 - `join( array, optionalSeparator )`.
 The value for `array` can be an array or a string.
 All values in `array` are concatenated into a string.
 If you provide `optionalSeparator`, it is inserted between the concatenated values.
 Otherwise, the default separator `,` is used.
 Casts values to a string.
 - `toJSON(value)`.
 Returns a pretty-print JSON representation of `value`.
 - `fromJSON(value)`.
 Returns a JSON object or JSON data type for `value`.
 You can use this function to provide a JSON object as an evaluated expression or to convert environment variables from a string.
-- `hashFiles(path)`.
-Returns a single hash for the set of files that matches the `path` pattern.
-You can provide a single `path` pattern or multiple `path` patterns separated by commas.
-The `path` is relative to the `GITHUB_WORKSPACE` directory and can only include files inside of the `GITHUB_WORKSPACE`.
-This function calculates an individual SHA-256 hash for each matched file, and then uses those hashes to calculate a final SHA-256 hash for the set of files.
-If the `path` pattern does not match any files, this returns an empty string.
-For more information about SHA-256, see "[SHA-2](https://en.wikipedia.org/wiki/SHA-2).".
-You shell globs to match file names.

 ## Caching commonly used files